 The Clinical Mental Health Counseling concentration is offered in the traditional, ground-based main campus format, the regional campus weekend hybrid format, and fully online.
 The main campus ground-based format offers ground-based instruction across a 15-week (on average) semester in a traditional, face-to-face academic format.
 The regional campus weekend hybrid format also offers face-to-face classroom instruction, but utilizes an intensive weekend format that allows students to complete their degree in focused, ground-based classes complemented by online ancillary activities.
 The online program is particularly designed to serve the training needs those who seek advanced training, but who cannot access quality training without the interruption of ongoing work responsibilities.
 These three formats offer accessibility and flexibility along with a quality educational opportunity for the mature independent student.

-This program will prepare students to become competent providers of mental health services in a multicultural and diverse society through:
+The Clinical Mental Health Counseling curriculum will prepare students to become competent clinical mental health counselors in a multicultural and diverse society through